CrazyAaden/CrazyAaden/README.md

 ## hi
 my name is aaden
 - i do stuff and things
-- self educated roblox dev
+- self educated (amateur) roblox dev
 - i work mostly with luau and small bits of c++, js and html